auth0/docs/articles/rules/redirect.md

 * Implementing custom verification mechanisms (e.g. proprietary multifactor authentication providers).
 * Forcing users to change passwords.

-::: panel-danger Caution:
+::: panel-danger Caution
 Redirect rules won't work for the [Resource Owner endpoint](/api/authentication/reference#resource-owner) authentication endpoint.
 You can detect resource owner logins from a rule by checking `context.protocol === 'oauth2-resource-owner'`.
 :::

 ## How to implement a redirect